LukeShortCloud/rootpages/src/graphics/gaming.rst

    -  Friends & Chat

-      -  Sign in to friends whem Steam Clien starts: No
+      -  Sign in to friends whem Steam Client starts: No
       -  Enable Animated Avatars & Animated Avatar Frames in your Friends List and Chat: No
       -  Remember my open chats: No